 - Clicks on any link on the page

-Popups give you a chance to ask for a customer’s opinion right away, while the interaction with your product or service is still at the forefront of their mind.
+Popups are a great solution for touchpoint surveys, as they give you a chance to ask for a customer’s opinion right away, while the interaction with your product or service is still fresh.

-Once you activate the widget and it starts collecting responses, you’ll be able to download all the data and see real-time statistics at any point.
+As soon as it starts collecting responses, you’ll be able to download all the data and see real-time interaction statistics at any point.

 Link to your customer feedback form via email

-The alternative way to invite people to participate in your survey is via a direct link to that survey.
+The alternative way to invite people to participate in your survey is via a direct link to it.

 For example, if you want to conduct an NPS survey, it’s best to do it after a customer has shaped their opinion about your business.
-That means, sending an email a few days after the interaction might be more efficient than displaying the survey on the website.
+In this case, sending an email a few days after the interaction is more efficient than displaying the survey on the website.

-Notice how Saks Fifth Avenue sends an NPS survey via email a week after you made a purchase on their website.
+Notice how Saks Fifth Avenue sends an NPS survey via email a week after a customer made a purchase on their website.

-Asking for your opinion on the day of purchase would be too soon.
-However, a survey conducted several days later – when you have already completed your customer journey and likely received the purchase – gives them a chance to collect more meaningful feedback.
+Asking for an opinion on the day of purchase would be too soon.
+Instead, a survey conducted several days later — when the customer has likely received the purchased items — allows collecting more meaningful feedback.

-Why is it so important to have a customer feedback form?
+Why is having a customer feedback form so important?

 Gathering feedback from your audience is crucial if you aim to constantly improve your business and optimize conversions.
 It is also an investment in relationships with your customers.

-By proactively asking for customers’ opinion, you show how valuable it is.
-And when they feel heard and appreciated, it’s a strong reason to remain loyal to your brand.
+By proactively asking for customers’ opinion, you show them how valuable it is.
+And by making them feel heard and appreciated, you give your customers a strong reason to remain loyal to your brand.
 This is personalization 101!